top of page

 CANCUN (1 hour)

-The first stop on our Yucatan road trip involved arriving by air in Cancún.
+The first stop on our Yucatan road trip itinerary involved arriving by air in Cancún.
 We came from Oaxaca de Juárez, another city in Mexico, and definitely our fave.
 Check out my city guide for Oaxaca here!

 After renting a car, we headed off to Valladolid, setting our Google map directions to avoid tolls.
 Hello and Goodbye Cancún, you hold no interest for us.